Are you looking to build strong tendons, ligaments and bones? This video and article will show you what this means and more importantly how to do it.

 3) Odd Objects and Odd Angles – The work more than just the stabilizer muscles, but all these connective tissues as well as they fight to stabilize your bones, joints and muscles.
 Again the specifics depend on the exercise.

 4) Isometrics – There are many forms of these.
 In simplest terms a max effort against an immovable object.
 Steve Justa even had a theory that you build your energy through isometrics and it plays out in the connective tissue primarily.
-Be sure to check out his new DVD set on Isometric Exercises.

 5) Supports – A favorite of the oldtime strongmen that you don’t see often.
 These are the best builders of bone strength possible.
 Once again all your connective tissues and muscles will fight to keep everything in place but the majority of stress is place on the bones themselves.

 If you incorporate these different training methods into your overall routine and follow the principles of progressive training over time, you can’t help but to increase the strength (and even size) of your tendons, ligaments and bones.